Mitch Garver Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.41).
+- The Tigers' 4.46 team ERA ranks 22nd across all league pitching staffs.

-- Tigers pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- The Tigers rank 21st in baseball in home runs surrendered (99 total, 1.3 per game).

-- His last time out was on Friday against the Minnesota Twins, when the lefty tossed five innings, surrendering three earned runs while allowing five hits.
+- His last appearance was on Saturday against the Minnesota Twins, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up four hits.

-- In 15 games this season, the 25-year-old has a 6.72 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .282 to opposing batters.
+- The 23-year-old has amassed an ERA of 4.74, with 10.2 strikeouts per nine innings, in five games this season.
+Opponents have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.